-Ever Gotesco Resources and Holdings, Inc. (EGRHI) and its wholly owned subsidiary has a consolidated revenues for the period January to September, 2015 of P248.54 million lower by 12% compared for the same period last year of P283.94 million mainly due to the timing difference of incoming and outgoing tenants, adjustment in rate of some fixed tenants although percentage and fixed tenants increase in numbers.
+Ever Gotesco Resources and Holdings, Inc. (EGRHI) and its wholly owned subsidiary has a consolidated revenues for the period January to March, 2016 of P74.17 million lower by 26% compared for the same period last year of P100.77 million mainly due to the discontinued operation of the subsidiary mall.
 Revenues were sourced primarily from mall and cinema operations.
-There was a material decline on Cinema Sale & Rental by 60% from P1.097million in 2014 to P0.44 million this year because the cinema need to be modernized and up-graded to be competitive to the nearby malls.